benzaita/dockerized-cli/README.md

      build:
 ```

-`dockerized` will pull that image and use it.
-If your Dockerfile results in a different image, it will also push that
+`dockerized` will pull that image and use it when building your Dockerfile.
-image to update the cache.
 The result is faster builds!

-When running with the `CI` environment variable set to `true` (which is common in CI servers), the cache image is never
-pushed, even if the Dockerfile results in an image different than the cached image.

 ## My project uses Yarn - how do I utilize its cache?